devkosal/askai/README.md

 Model weights ```pytorch_model.bin```and config ```config.json``` will be stored in the `output_path` directory as in the configuration.

-## Quick Demo
+## Demo

-You can now use your trained weights to demo the application.
+You can now use the trained weights to demo the application.
 Our app uses Pyviz's Panel to serve the end application.
 Run the following command to serve the app locally:

 ```panel serve --show askai_app.py --args="path/to/weights"```